Middle School Curriculum

 In early adolescence, the parts of the brain that control emotion and judgment develop more quickly than at any other time.
 Students between the ages of 10 and 14 easily find connections between the literature they read and their own lives.

 The Middle School curriculum responds to these developments with increasingly challenging reading and writing projects that push students to interpret text from multiple perspectives.
-For example, in 5th grade, students read to explore themes such as immigration, belonging, and identity, and they have opportunities to respond to literature through prose.
+For example, in 5th and 6th grades, students read to explore themes such as immigration, belonging, and identity, and they have opportunities to respond to literature through prose.

 In 7th and 8th grades, students delve into a variety of genres as they begin to read adult-level literature.
 In addition to reading to explore increasingly complex themes such as identity, socio-economic status, and privilege, they become skilled at writing thesis essays using formal outlines.

 At all grade levels, Middle School students increase their competence and independence in speaking, listening, reading, and writing.
 They expand their capacity for deep thinking about all aspects of language, including grammar, vocabulary, and spelling concepts.
 They develop the willingness and ability to consider ideas different from their own.
 As a result, Green Acres graduates earn consistent accolades from high school teachers and are prepared to tackle the most demanding literature and ideas as they progress in school.

 Green Acres science curricula for 5th and 6th grades give students the opportunity to observe natural phenomena in various settings, to speculate about why things are the way they are, to learn to test their hypotheses, and to draw logical conclusions.
 They develop an excitement for further research and learn to think scientifically about their world.

 With their increased appetite for specific science topics, students in7th and 8th grades focus on more sophisticated concepts in biology, chemistry, and physics.
 In chemistry, for example, students speculate on how the periodic chart originated, before conducting their own experiments on individual elements.